nd28/blit/README.md

 It has zero external package dependency so having node installed is more than needed. 😆

+Serve page http-server with watch mode on.
+Or Use VS Code's Live Server

 #### Page layout is modifying index template.

 `vim template/index.html`